sciencemesh/sciencemesh/docs/content/en/docs/Overview/_index.md

 knowledge of technical details like which systems their colleagues use and what are their user identities in them.

 The sites independently operate Enterprise File Synchronisation and Sharing (EFSS) systems.
-In order for the systems to share data, they use the [Open Cloud Mesh protocol](https://wiki.geant.org/display/OCM/Open+Cloud+Mesh).
-The protocol handles accessing and exchanging data, but it solves neither discovery of user identites nor establishing trust between EFSS systems.
+In order for the systems to share data, they use the [Open Cloud Mesh protocol](https://wiki.geant.org/display/OCM/Open+Cloud+Mesh) and [CS3 API](https://cs3org.github.io/cs3apis/).
+They handle accessing and exchanging data, but they solve neither discovery of user identites nor establishing trust between EFSS systems.
 Those are two main layer added by the Science Mesh:
 - the Science Mesh is an infrastructure with metadata describing its partners (so that adding a site does not require configuring all other sites in the infrastructure separately)